David-OConnor/stm32-hal/README.md

 to identify when we can take advantage of this.
 - If config fields are complicated, we use a separate `PeriphConfig` struct owned by the peripheral struct.
 This struct impls `Default`.
+- Use raw pointers only when necessary.
+They can help with certain abstractions, but consider if it's worth it.
+For example pass `&mut dp.RCC` to methods when able.
 - A constructor named `new` that performs setup code, including RCC peripheral enable and reset
 - `enable_interrupt` and `clear_interrupt` functions, which accept an enum of interrupt type
 - `embedded-hal` implementations as required, that call native methods.
 Note that